imse586/imse586.github.io/project/project-guidelines.md

     but may not necessarily know anything about Python, and they may not be familiar with the data sets you are using.
 - Thus, your poster should not include any codes (leave them in the notebook).
     Rather, describe things in plain English.
-- You should also avoid using programing jargons (e.g., function names such as `groupby`), or anything specific to the data set (e.g., column names such as "co2_level_mi").
+- You should also avoid using programming jargons (e.g., function names such as `groupby`), or anything specific to the data set (e.g., column names such as "co2_level_mi").

 ### Poster rubric